99jagannath/weather_crawling/README.md

-if the content under this class is empty then we work with default url(this may come generraly due to slow internet) then we search result according to the type by if else condition showing the results
+if the content under this class is empty then we work with default url(this may come generraly due to slow internet) then we search result according to the type by if else condition showing the results since the file has to be pip installable, here is the pip command to install it: pip install weather-crawling-app-99